-Land Use Plan - Plover does not have a land use plan.
+Land Use Plan - Hewitt does not currently have a land use plan.

-Zoning - Plover has its own zoning code, but it has not been updated recently.
+Zoning - Hewitt uses the County zoning code for its zoning.
+Rezonings are required when a subdivision is developed, although there are no official subdivision regulations.
 Figure 4-2 illustrates the existing pattern of zoning in the Town.